 Step 3: Repeat the Process

 After each dab, you are likely to see the ink coming onto the cloth.
 This means the solution is working and slowly taking off the ink from the carpet.
 Keep repeating the technique until the ink is removed from the carpet.

 We prefer that you act quickly whenever there is any spill.
 Delaying the cleaning process will allow the ink to settle deep and make it hard for you to remove it.
 You don't want it to set in.

 How to Get Ink Stain Out of Carpet: Permanent Ink

-Gel pens and sharpies are known to have permanent inks and are very tacky to whatever surface they come in contact with.
+Gel pens and sharpies are known to have permanent inks and are very tacky to whatever surface they come in contact with due to the resins that help it bind to paper (not to mention the insoluble color pigments).
 This won't budge with only water or detergent; you better try a more potent mixture.
 Let's see what you need to do.

 Step 1: Prepare an Ammonia Mix

 Take a spray bottle and fill it with water, and make sure it's warm water.
 Now, look for ammonia liquid if you have any present in your house.
 You can also purchase a larger amount of ammonia from the store and hang on to it because it's a superior chemical that can help you get rid of other types of stains, too.
 It's critical in how to get glue out of carpet, for example.
 Put 1 tablespoon of ammonia in the water and shake well.

 From a distance of nearly 20 cm, spray the mixture on the affected area of the carpet.
 Give it some time to work its way into the stain and chemically act upon the discoloration.
 Fifteen minutes is enough time.